 Time travel or not, people have been observing unidentified aerial phenomena for a long time and the many military sightings such as the “Tic Tac UFO” are compelling cases (see https://en.wikipedia.org/wiki/Pentagon_UFO_videos).
 It makes one think there is more to UFOs than misidentified phenomena and top-secret manmade modern technology.

 Another reason I am fascinated by this case is there is something very sincere in the account given by David Harris.
 He painstakingly tries to elucidate what happened, all the while being cognizant of how “crazy” it all must sound.
 It remained a mystery for the man through life.

 Although I like to research available literature, I’m not normally a field investigator.
 Yet I was so fascinated by the case, I had to visit the sighting locale.
 In the early morning of February 18th, 2019 I headed to 1253 Queen Street East, the location of the former Chinese laundry.
 It’s in an area of Toronto known as “Leslieville”.

 After downing extra coffee and arriving at the scene, I was soon walking about snapping pictures.
 I saw some old trees that might have been part of the “Witches’ Orchard”, which is now The Maple Leaf Forever Park.
 I had trouble reconciling the back of the 1253 Queen Street East building with a place that had balconies but had to remind myself that the incident took place 60 years prior and much can change.
 I later discovered the present structure was erected in 1979 (5).

-The maple tree that inspired the famous song, “The Maple Leaf Forever”, is a short trip around the corner and had been felled by a wind storm only 6 years prior (fortunately, a sapling of the tree survived and was planted in the park in back).
+The maple tree said to have inspired the famous song, “The Maple Leaf Forever”, is a short trip around the corner and had been felled by a wind storm only 6 years prior (fortunately, a sapling of the tree survived and was planted in a nearby park).
 But as I passed by the remaining stump and headed to the corner, a complete stranger approached me and mentioned he thought the house next to the Forever tree was “haunted” (for information on the house, see https://www.torontogardens.com/2009/06/secret-garden-maple-cottage.html/).